CODES OF CONDUCT

 - No jewellery (when caught/entangled it may cause permanent injury).
 If the gymnast has cultural/religious jewellery, the minimum requirement is that these items will be made safe (e.g. earrings covered with cohesive bandage tape).
 RG1 is not liable for any injuries caused by these items as the primary recommendation is to remove them entirely for the duration of the practice.

 - Hair needs to be tied up properly to hold for the duration of the class.
 Full visibility is essential in all of the gymnastic movements and elements, and with apparatus handling.
 Untied hair may cause unnecessary risks.
+If the gymnasts refuses to tie up their hair the club is not responsible in any way in the cases of injury due to the lack of visibility e.g. catching apparatus or hindering balance in rotational movements.

 - Clothing fit to the size of the gymnasts, preferably leotard but a tight t-shirt and leggings are suitable.
 Loose apparel may be entangled and/or break.